 - Colorado.
 Hardworking ute available with two- or four-wheel drive and a range of body styles.

-Honda Motor Company doesn’t just manufacture cars; it also builds aircraft, motorcycles and even power equipment.
-Founded in Japan in 1946, it started producing cars in 1963.
+The Honda Motor Company doesn't just manufacture cars; it also builds aircraft, motorcycles, ATVs and even generators.
+Founded in Japan in 1946, Honda started producing cars in 1963.

 Fast-forward more than half a century and the brand has built a reputation for impressive build quality, the latest safety features and overall reliability.
 Its vehicle range includes small and medium hatches, sedans, SUVs, hybrids and people movers.